 BunnyCDN: Make your website faster globally using Content Delivery Network.
 Use Coupon code

 WPLOGOUT to add $5 in your account.

 Social Sharing Plugin: You can find many lightweight plugins, I recommend users to use Scriptless Social Sharing or Shariff Wrapper plugin.
-Here I have written a tutorial to create a social sharing buttons in Generatepress without a plugin.
+Here I have written a tutorial to create social sharing buttons in GeneratePress without a plugin.

 I believe by reading our GenerateBlocks Review, you find more information about this WordPress plugin.

 I am sure you will get familiar with Generateblocks quickly because of its simplicity.